The Big Picture: Why Physics Doesn’t Follow the Money

 2. The Analogy of Interconnected Lakes to Represent the Electrical Grid

-• Our section of the grid has two lakes, one for PJM and one for MISO.
+- Our section of the grid has two lakes, one for PJM and one for MISO, connected by a canal so that waters can move between them.

-• Generators pour water into the lakes, and electric utilities such as Naperville drink water from the lakes in order to distribute the water to their retail customers.
+- Generators pour water into the lakes, and electric utilities—such as Naperville—drink water from the lakes in order to distribute it to their retail customers.

-• Since stability of the electric grid requires that total electricity consumption constantly match total electricity generation, the water levels of our interconnected lakes must always remain at a constant level.
+- To maintain stability, the total electricity consumed must constantly match the total generated, meaning the water levels of our interconnected lakes must always remain constant.

-The laws of physics determine how the waters from all the generators mix and move under the surface of the lakes as the waters flow to maintain the constant lake levels.
+- The laws of physics determine how the waters mix and move under the surface to maintain these levels, directing the flow from nearby plants straight to our community intake.

 3. The Physical Flow of Electricity

-• Other non-IMEA generators also pour electricity into the lakes, including nuclear and natural gas plants which are located geographically nearer to Naperville.
+- Other non-IMEA generators also pour electricity into the lakes, including the nearby nuclear plant and natural gas plants which are located geographically nearer to Naperville.

 4. The Financial Obligations

-Roughly 35% of IMEA dollars come from Naperville’s share of IMEA’s socialized costs.
+- Roughly 35% of IMEA dollars come from Naperville’s share of IMEA’s socialized costs, and those dollars come from Naperville ratepayers through their monthly electric bills from Naperville.

 5. Conclusion